 7. Paul McCartney – ‘Smile Away’

 It would be absolutely crazy to have a list about being mindlessly happy without Macca making the list: he’s kind of the patron saint and this, from ‘Ram’, is as brain dead, glam stomping and stupid a thing as he’s ever come up with.
 Will irritate the fuck out of a lot of folk, but for me the little guitar licks are sunshine personified.

 Sign up for the newsletter

 Remember when Lily wasn’t a national megastar/treasure, and was just Keith Allen’s daughter, who wore bridal dresses and Reeboks and sang beautifully airy pop songs like this, her debut single?
 Seems ages ago, don’t it?
 Not surprisingly, Lil is as vocal as anyone about feeling good about yourself… now let’s celebrate her way with a nice little melody.

 9. Nat King Cole – ‘Smile’

 Just ‘cos it sort of has to be, doesn’t it?

 “You’ll get by, if you smile through your fear and sorrow/Smile, and maybe tomorrow, you’ll see the sun come shining through”

 10. Kasabian – ‘Switchblade Smiles’

 Usual, unusually over-excited electronic-rave-rock business from Kasabian that prefaced ‘Velociraptor!’
-How anyone can dislike this band anymore is beyond me: look at the way Serge just goes “WWWWWWWWWWRRRRRRRAAAAAAGGGGGGHHHHH!” at the start, or the way it charges through about 20 mini-choruses like an attention span-ravaged toddler.
+How anyone can dislike this band is beyond me: look at the way Serge just goes “WWWWWWWWWWRRRRRRRAAAAAAGGGGGGHHHHH!” at the start, or the way it charges through about 20 mini-choruses like an attention span-ravaged toddler.
 Makes me smile, that’s for sure.